Periodic orbit analysis for the deterministic path-preference traffic flow cellular automaton: Analysis of the simplest case:

-If $t_0 < t_1$, the head of particles at the $i$-part does not reach to the end at $t = t_0$.
-Then, the notch once goes back to $j=0$ and moves to the end again.
-The next time when it arrives there is at $t'_0 = 2 N_e + 1$.
-If $t'_0 \ge t_1$, particles which formed the jam at the end of the $i$-part move back to the $e$-part at $t = t'_0 + 2$ and by the same discussion as above, the period is $T_0 = 2 M + N_e + 1$ and the flow of each part is written in
+If $t_1 < t_0$, the head of the cluster at the the skipped region does not reach to the end at $t = t_0$.
+Then, the notch once goes back to the top of the main region and moves to the end again.
+The time when it arrives at the end again is at $t'_1 = 2 N_e + 1$.
+If $t'_1 \ge t_0$, the balls of the cluster move back to the main region at $t = t'_1 + 2$ and by the same discussion as above, the period is $T = 2 M + N_e + 1$ and the number of balls emitted to the skipped region per a period $Q = M-\frac{N_e-1}{2}$.
+Therefore, the flow of each region is written in

-and the condition $t'_0 \ge t_1 > t_0$ is
+and the condition $t'_1 \ge t_0 > t_1$ is